cac3r/htb_machines/busqueda/README.md

 ---
 ### Brief:
 ##### Foothold: `Searchor 2.4.0` exploit to run arbitrary system commands
-Starting the test on target system `busqueda` unauhenticated.
+Starting the test on target system `busqueda` unauthenticated.
 After network/host enumeration, navigating the exposed web application on port 80, discover `Searchor 2.4.0` technology.
 Searching for known exploits for this version surfaces a public PoC abusing a injection of system commands on the search query parameter `engine`.
-Using https://github.com/nikn0laty/Exploit-for-Searchor-2.4.0-Arbitrary-CMD-Injection/blob/main/exploit.sh to automate the exploitation, an attacker can easily specify their local IP and port to run this exploit, achieving to execute python reverse shell code on the taget system, (with a running listener) obtaining a shell as the service account running the web service: `svc`.
+Using https://github.com/nikn0laty/Exploit-for-Searchor-2.4.0-Arbitrary-CMD-Injection/blob/main/exploit.sh to automate the exploitation, an attacker can easily specify their local IP and port to run this exploit, achieving to execute python reverse shell code on the target system, (with a running listener) obtaining a shell as the service account running the web service: `svc`.

 ##### Sensitive data exposure (plaintext credentials in `.git/config`) + Credential reuse
-Navigating the file system as `svc`, list the contents of configuration files on the apache server directory. `/etc/apache2/sites-enabled/000-default.conf` leaks the existance of a Gitea service running locally on port 3000, with Vhost subdomain: `gitea.searcher.htb`.
+Navigating the file system as `svc`, list the contents of configuration files on the apache server directory. `/etc/apache2/sites-enabled/000-default.conf` leaks the existence of a Gitea service running locally on port 3000, with Vhost subdomain: `gitea.searcher.htb`.
 On the other hand, listing contents of `.git` directory configuration `/var/www/app/.git/config`  discover a credential set for `cody`, enabling to connect to Gitea with the credential.
 Furthermore, the password is discovered to be reused for `svc` account.

 ##### Privilege Escalation: Abusing Relative-path execution flaw on script executable as root
 Having now the credential for `svc`, enumerating sudo privileges with `sudo -l`, discover python3 execution of `system-checkup.py` (`/usr/bin/python3 /opt/scripts/system-checkup.py`).
 The script presents 3 functionalities that are used to abuse the permission to run it.
 First  `docker-ps` argument is used to list running docker containers, identifying Gitea container ID (`960873171e2e`).
 Knowing this ID, using the next argument `docker-inspect` to dump the containers config, discovering `GITEA__database__PASSWD` field leaking a password for database, reused for administrator login at `gitea.searcher.htb`.
 Now logged in as administrator to Gitea can read the source code for all the scripts present,  `system-checkup.py` being one of them.
-Reading the script, it stands out that the function/action `full-checkup` calls a script `./full-checkup.sh` missing a full path scpecification from root `/`.
+Reading the script, it stands out that the function/action `full-checkup` calls a script `./full-checkup.sh` missing a full path specification from root `/`.
 This is abused by creating a "clone" file inside a writable directory `/dev/shm` with identical naming `full-checkup.sh`, editing to include a bash reverse shell payload reaching to the attacker specified remote system IP and port.
 Now, with this "clone" script present, the permission to run `system-checkup.py` is used to execute it for `full-checkup` action, calling current working directory "clone" file, executing the reverse shell code as `root`, granting the attacker a shell as `root`.
 At this point having administrator privileges inside the target system `busqueda`.

 ---
 ### Techniques: